DMTMM

 DMTMM (4-(4,6-dimethoxy-1,3,5-triazin-2-yl)-4-methyl-morpholinium chloride) is an organic triazine derivative commonly used for activation of carboxylic acids, particularly for amide synthesis.
 Amide coupling is one of the most common reactions in organic chemistry and DMTMM is one reagent used for that reaction.
 The mechanism of DMTMM coupling is similar to other common amide coupling reactions involving activated carboxylic acids.
 Its precursor, 2-chloro-4,6,-dimethoxy-1,3,5-triazine (CDMT), has also been used for amide coupling.
 DMTMM has also been used to synthesize other carboxylic functional groups such as esters and anhydrides.
 DMTMM is usually used in the chloride form but the tetrafluoroborate salt is also commercially available.

 Synthesis

 DMTMM is prepared by reaction of 2-chloro-4,6-dimethoxy-1,3,5-triazine (CDMT) with N-methylmorpholine (NMM).
 It was first reported in 1999.
 CDMT spontaneously reacts with NMM to form the quaternary ammonium chloride salt of DMTMM.
+DMTMM should be stored at -20 °C and kept dry.